 2. Which camera type to choose?

-There are 4 types of digital cameras available in the market to choose from.
+There are 4 major types of digital cameras available in the market to choose from.
 I will go through their specifications in details in a future post, but briefly they are:

 Compact Digital Cameras (Point and shoot): These cameras are compact in size and can be as small as a mobile phone if not smaller.
 Almost all of these cameras are fully automated with many built in shooting modes (night, portraits, beach, snow, fireworks, etc.).
 Their lenses are fixed, they have optical and digital zoom, and some have extras such as face detection and image stabilizer functions.
+An affordable model can be the Canon Power Shot SX620 for around AED700

 Advanced Digital Cameras (Bridge): I like to consider these cameras a hybrid product between compact and DSLR cameras.
 They are larger than the compact digital cameras but almost half the size and weight of a DSLR.
 They have image stabilizer function, better image quality than the compact digital cameras, optical and digital zoom, fixed lenses, and some have a place for external flashlight (hot shoe).
 You can be more creative with this type of cameras compared to compact cameras, but still limited when compared to DSLRs.
+One of the affordable models is the Canon Powershot SX430 for around AED800.

 Extras?
 What extras?